Israel starts daily 'tactical pause' in south Gaza to enable aid flow

 For months Israel has been focusing it military offensive in and around the main southern city of Rafah, considered the last stronghold of the Palestinian militant group Hamas.

-A map released by the IDF showed the route covered by the daily "tactical pause" as running south of the city.
+The IDF made clear on Sunday that the "tactical pause" would not apply to Rafah, where the fighting continues.

-Sunday's announcement came a day after eight Israeli soldiers were killed during fighting in Rafah.
+Sunday's announcement came a day after 11 Israeli soldiers were killed during fighting in Gaza, eight of them in Rafah.

 The Gaza war was triggered by the worst massacre in Israel's history, with more than 1,200 dead, carried out by terrorists from Hamas and other extremist groups in Israel on October 7 last year.

-The actions of the Israeli army have been criticized internationally - especially the operations in Rafah, where many displaced Palestinian sought refuge from the war.
+The actions of the Israeli army have been criticized internationally - especially the operations in Rafah, where many displaced Palestinians sought refuge from the war raging elsewhere in Gaza.

 According to the Hamas-controlled health authority, more than 37,000 people have been killed and more than 85,000 injured in the course of the Israeli offensive in the Gaza Strip.
 The figures, which do not distinguish between fighters and civilians, cannot be independently verified at present either.